Cactus are relatively easy to maintain for beginners. However, if your cactus is shriveling up and wrinkling, it may not be getting enough care.

 - Prune the affected stem and leaves of the Cactus to minimize the spread.

 - Wash away pests like mealybugs and spider mites with a strong jet of water.

 - Make use of yellow sticky insecticidal strips.

 - Use a 1:1 ratio of water and rubbing alcohol and spray it on the affected area of the cacti.

-- Avoid Chamaecyparis leylandii near your household as red spider mites proliferate on them.
+- Avoid Chamaecyparis leylandii near your household, as red spider mites proliferate on them.

 8. Fungal Diseases

-Factors such as low temperature, overwatering of the plant, direct sunlight, lack of nutrients may also cause freezing, sunburn, and nutrient deficiency.
+Factors such as low temperature, overwatering of the plant, direct sunlight, and lack of nutrients may also cause freezing, sunburn, and nutrient deficiency.

 The most common diseases in the Cactus include rotting and deficiency-related conditions.